Flooristics, LLC

 Share Button

-High pressure laminate uses more pressure to create, at least 1,300 pounds per square inch.
-In addition to the standard materials found in DPL, the HPL includes an additional layer, which is a sheet of paper with a special resin that makes the plank stiff and strong.
-The layers of HPL are also subjected to heat along with pressure, and are done a few layers at a time instead of all at once, as DPL is.
+Manufacturers make all laminate flooring by pressing different layers together—the backing or balancing layer, the high-density fiberboard, the decorative layer, and the wear layer.
+For DPL, the pressure used to create it is anywhere from 300 to 500 pounds per square inch.
+This creates strong and lasting pieces that are ideal for areas with high traffic.
+High-pressure laminate uses more pressure to create, at least 1,300 pounds per square inch.
+In addition to the standard materials found in DPL, HPL includes an additional layer.
+This layer consists of a sheet of paper with a special resin.
+It makes the plank stiff and strong.
+Manufacturers apply heat and pressure to the HPL layers.
+They process the layers a few at a time.
+They do not process them all at once like DPL.
 The result is a laminate flooring that is extra durable and has a longer life than DPL.

 Filed Under: Hardwood and Laminate Tagged With: direct pressure laminate, DPL flooring, high pressure laminate, HPL flooring, laminate floor, laminate flooring